Hair Schools in North Carolina

-Once you earn your license, you will need to renew it every three years, which includes a $49 fee.
-You will also have to take 24 hours of continuing education courses between renewal periods to keep your license active.
+Once you earn your license, you will need to renew it every year, which includes a $49 fee.
+You will also have to take 8 hours of continuing education courses between renewal periods to keep your license active.

 NC hair design professionals work in hair salons and beauty parlors.
 They help choose the best hair styles for clients and then proceed to create that style with barber and hair stylist tools.
 Hair stylists complete secondary education by obtaining a certificate of completion from an accredited college.
-On average, hair stylists in North Carolina make $23,710 annually.
+On average, hair stylists in North Carolina make $29,210 annually.
 There are over 656,000 people employed as hair design professionals.
-Some of the more popular hair salons in North Carolina include:

 If you need help updating a change of name or address, acquiring out-of-state transfer forms, or need help with additional questions about obtaining a North Carolina cosmetology license, contact the NC Board using the information above.